neelansh15/vue-ultimate-skeleton-cards/docs/src/guide/installation-and-usage.md

 ```
 The name with which you import doesn't matter.

-In your component template, you can use [any of the two components](/guide/components) without importing them
+In your component template, you can use [any of the two components](/guide/components) without importing them:
 ```vue
 <SkeletonCard />
 ```